Skip to main content

 Guita Fô Calabash Ceremony

 Guita Fô is a distinctive Soninké pre-wedding tradition occurring 5-7 days before the wedding where young women use decorated calabashes with cowrie shells to create rhythmic music while singing counseling songs for the bride.
-This ceremony, practiced by 90% of Soninké families, involves 15-30 young women called demiseliwdeh-mee-SEH-lee and costs approximately 10,000-30,000 CFA francs ($17-$51 USD) for calabash decorations and refreshments.
+This ceremony, practiced extensively by Soninké families, involves 15-30 young women called demiseliw and costs approximately 10,000-30,000 CFA francs ($17-$51 USD) for calabash decorations and refreshments.

 The Guita Fô process includes: